 TRICARE For Life

 When you have Medicare Parts A and B, you can use TRICARE For Life.

 - TRICARE is the second payer, so your out-of-pocket expenses are less.

 - TRICARE benefits include covering Medicare's coinsurance and deductible for services covered by Medicare and TRICARE.

 - When retired service members and their families become eligible for TRICARE For Life they are no longer able to enroll in TRICARE Prime.

 US Family Health Plan

-If you are already enrolled in the US Family Health Plan when you become eligible for Medicare at age 65 (US Family Health Plan coverage beginning before September 2012), you can stay enrolled as long as there is no break in coverage.
+If you enrolled in USFHP before October 1, 2012, you can stay enrolled as long as you stay enrolled and there is no break in coverage.

-If you have Medicare due to a disability, you can enroll in TRICARE Prime if its available where you live.
-When you do, your Prime enrollment fees are waived.
-You can also recieve a refund for any Prime enrollment fees paid.
+If you have Medicare due to a disability, you can continue your TRICARE Prime enrollment (if you qualify).
+If you do, your Prime enrollment fees are waived.
+You can also get a refund for any Prime enrollment fees that you paid.
 Check with your regional contractor for details.